ytdl-org/youtube-dl/README.md

                                      downloads if possible.
     --no-continue                    Do not resume partially downloaded files (restart from beginning)
-    --no-part                        Do not use .part files - write directly into output file
+    --no-part                        Do not use .part files—write directly into output file
     --no-mtime                       Do not use the Last-modified header to set the file modification time